Elephants in India

 – Sudha Ramen

+In the summer of 2018, a herd of 40-45 migrant elephants made their way into the sprawling landscape of Bandhavgarh.
+Madhya Pradesh did not have a resident elephant population, for over a century till 2018.
 Most wildlife biologists believed that they would eventually leave, as the landscape was fairly dry with limited waterbodies.
-But these migrant elephants surprised everyone, as they continue to thrive in the vast bamboo forests of Khitauli and beyond, for the last five years.
+But these migrant elephants in India surprised everyone, as they continued to thrive in the vast bamboo forests of Khitauli and beyond, for the last five years.

 The Indian Elephant (Elephas maximus indicus) is one of the sub-species of the Asian Elephants.
 These are smaller than their African cousins and are natives of India and South Asia.
 The Indian Elephant is the largest terrestrial mammal of India.